VCCT-PROG2A-2025-G3/ChatbotPOE_GUI/README.md

-Audio Files:

-For console version: Place sound.wav and greeting.wav in the bin/Debug/voicegreeting1 directory (or equivalent).
+Audio Files: Place sound.wav and greeting.wav in the bin/Debug/voicegreeting1 directory (or equivalent, depending on build configuration).

-For GUI version: Place Sound1.wav and greeting.wav in the bin/Debug/greeting1 directory (or equivalent).

-Operating System: Windows (due to System.Media.SoundPlayer usage in both versions).
+Operating System: Windows (due to System.Media.SoundPlayer usage).